 Also, it's important to note that children's display of MDD symptoms can be different than adults'.
-While feelings of continuous sadness and/or loss of interest in pleasurable activities need to be present in children, just like in adults, to be consistent with MDD, these symptoms in children can be subtler as they may have difficulty expressing or recognizing what they are feeling.
+While feelings of continuous sadness and/or loss of interest in pleasurable activities need to be present in children, just like in adults, to be consistent with warning signs of MDD, these symptoms in children can be subtler as they may have difficulty expressing or recognizing what they are feeling.
 Therefore, we need to be sensitive to both the obvious and the subtle signs of MDD.
 In short, the goal is for your students to recognize the warning signs listed below, as a first step.
-Then, in subsequent lessons, they will learn the symptoms and signs consistent with a medical diagnosis of MDD.
+Then, in subsequent lessons, they will learn more in depth warning symptoms and signs consistent with MDD.

-Emotional and thinking signs/symptoms

-- You must experience at least one of these two. - sad mood - loss of interest or pleasure in doing things that you used to enjoy, such as sports or playing with friends - You feel you are worthless. - You feel guilty all the time, even when something is not your fault. - You can't think or concentrate as well as you used to. - You have memory loss. - You wish you were dead or want to die.

-Physical signs/symptoms

-- You are slow to get started in the morning or in doing activities all day (psychomotor retardation). - You're tired (fatigued) all the time or have loss of energy. - You're irritable or tense (agitated). - You can't sleep, you're waking up through the night, or you're waking up earlier than you need to. - You have a decrease in appetite (or you don't have an appetite, even for your favourite foods) or an increase in your appetite nearly every day (e.g., a change of more than 5 percent of your body weight in a month, if you have stopped growing and your weight was stable).
+Emotional and thinking signs/symptoms Physical signs/symptoms You must experience at least one of these two. sad mood loss of interest or pleasure in doing things that you used to enjoy, such as sports or playing with friends You feel you are worthless.
+You feel guilty all the time, even when something is not your fault.
+You can't think or concentrate as well as you used to.
+You have trouble remembering things.
+You wish you were dead or want to die.
+You are slow to get started in the morning or in doing activities all day (psychomotor retardation).
+You're tired (fatigued) all the time or have loss of energy.
+You're irritable or tense (agitated).
+You can't sleep, you're waking up through the night, or you're waking up earlier than you need to.
+You have a decrease in appetite (or you don't have an appetite, even for your favourite foods) or an increase in your appetite nearly every day (e.g., a change of more than 5 percent of your body weight-without trying in a month, if you have stopped growing and your weight was stable).